Rags to riches Ngannou ready to spoil Joshua’s heavyweight title plans

 “I feel confident enough, based on my training, the hard work that I put in,” Ngannou said in his pre-fight press conference on Wednesday.

-“It (fight against Fury) was a good experience and it definitely guided me better to have proper training.
+“It [fight against Fury] was a good experience and it definitely guided me better to have proper training.

 “Every space I have open, I am going to hit … I am not going to leave any stone unturned and any opportunity unexplored.”